-Although Mac OSX comes with the AppStore this is not the place to look for scientific software.
-Instead two other options based on the idea of the Linux package managers have evolved the first one is Mac Ports and the second one is Homebrew.
+Although Mac's come with the AppStore this is not the place to look for scientific software.
+Instead two other options based on the idea of the Linux package managers have evolved the first one is Mac Ports51 and the second one is Homebrew52.
 I would recommend using the latter as it has thriving scientific user community.

-14.4.1 Installing software on Debian based systems
+14.5.1 Installing software on Debian based systems